JosephKJ/josephkj.github.io/_pages/about.md

 social: true
 ---

 I am a PhD student at IIT Hyderabad.
 I am fortunate to have <a href="https://www.iith.ac.in/~vineethnb/index.html" target="_blank">Dr. Vineeth Balasubramanian</a>, as my advisor.
+I am broadly interested in generative modelling and learning under weak supervision in Deep learning.
-I work on generative modelling using Deep Learning.
-I am also interested in detection algotithms.
+I am also interested in vision problems like detection and segmentation.

 Before joining IIT Hyderabad, I was working at <a href="https://www.oracle.com/index.html" target="_blank">Oracle</a>, as a Senior Software Engineer for 3.5 years.
 I used to develop softwares for PeopleSoft PeopleTools Platforms team.